 Regular attendance at meetings

-Membership of a Governing Body Committee
+Membership of a Governing Board Committee

 right away and because the group is small it is easier to take a full part in all discussions.
 Loal Academy Councils are already committees of the trust Board so often do not have thier own committees.

 You will be sent meeting papers at least seven days before the meeting.
 Meetings can only be purposeful if everyone has prepared well; this means reading the papers and making notes of any questions or points you wish to make.